Import Regulations - France

 Sometimes you need to contract the services of a consultant, for example for cosmetics:

-Compliance with safety regulations, compliance with French standard, ratification by a French administration: This pertains to the following products:
+Compliance with safety regulations, compliance with French standard, and ratification by a French administration

 - telephone equipment in general (arcep)

-- fertilizers not covered by the EU regulation, soil amendments and potting soil (Ministry of Agriculture)
+- fertilizers not covered by the EU regulation, soil amendments, and potting soil (Ministry of Agriculture)

 - baby chairs, prams, children's beds